Week 10 Mapbox Basemap

 1. Your mapbox access token so the web page knows which account to access.

-where we set up the map's interactive elements (zoom, pan).
+2. The const map where we set up the map's interactive elements (zoom, pan).
 (Next week, we will add variables and events!)

 This is the code that we need to add: